July 09, 2019

 The word ecology has also been applied to high-level thinking skills, where it is called "systems thinking".
-This is a thinking skill that has applications ranging from understanding the way our planet works, to designing complex computer systems, understanding social systems, and creating highly efficient and effective business systems and processes.
+This is a thinking skill that has applications ranging from understanding the way our planet works, designing complex computer systems, understanding social systems, and creating highly efficient and effective business systems and processes.
 It is a "big picture" thinking skill that that expands our perspective beyond that of the individual.

 In our bodies there are naturally occurring "killer cells" that are an important part of our immune systems.
-Their role is to kill invading organisms that would create diseases, such as cancer.
+Their role is to kill invading organisms that create diseases, such as cancer.
 These killer cells literally kill the micro life-forms that are harmful to us.

 Killer cells are the good guys and are on our side.
 They keep our bodies healthy by killing invading organisms.
 Without their protective role as killers our bodies would soon die.